ethan-gustafson/ruby-js-algorithms/README.md

 - Currently non-functional
 - An application that takes a CSV file and merges it to a letter which ends up with a whole bunch of text files that have the right information as letters that are ready to send out
+## getObjFromString
+- Non-functional in JavaScript
+- is a javascript function utilizing recursion to take every character from a string, make it a key in a hash, and for every time the same letter appears, the value of that character key points to a count that increases by 1.